-Police staff working in the CRA do not receive a specific training with regard to migration and asylum law.
+Police staff working in CRAs do not receive specific training with regard to migration and asylum law.
 This lack of specific training is, however, compensated by the fact that NGOs are present quasi-permanently in administrative detention centres in order to provide legal information and assistance.

 Centres in which families may be detained must provide specific rooms, including nursery equipment.
-Men and women held in detention centres have separated living spaces (zones de vie).
+Men and women held in detention centres must have separated living spaces (zones de vie).
 The set-up of the rooms varies from one detention centre to the other, ranging from 2 to 6 persons per room.
-Specific provisions have been adopted concerning Mayotte.
-The detention centre cannot exceed a 140 places capacity, will integrate unisex rooms, free-access sanitary facilities, an open-air area, one room medically equipped, reserved for the medical team and a free-access telephone for organisations intervening in the centre.
+Specific provisions have been adopted concerning Mayotte: a detention centre cannot exceed a 140 places capacity, must integrate unisex rooms, free-access sanitary facilities, an open-air area, one room medically equipped, reserved for the medical team and a free-access telephone for organisations intervening in the centre.

-Overall, the administrative detention conditions are deemed adequate in France but there are quite important differences between centres.
-Throughout 2016, several riots have broken out, including cases of arson, in a number of CRA such as Paris-Vincennes and Mesnil-Amelot.
-In December 2017, a Paris-Vincennes unit was burned during a riot.
+Overall, administrative detention conditions are deemed adequate in France but there are important differences between centres.
 Hunger strikes were led in four CRA in January 2019.
-Between 2017 and 2019, five migrants died in CRA and several suicides attempts have been reported.
-In 2020, these situations persisted and were accentuated by the health crisis of COVID 19 during which detention was even more perceived as unfair.
+Between 2017 and 2019, five migrants died in CRA and several suicides attempts were reported.
+In 2020, these situations persisted and were accentuated by the health crisis during which detention was even more perceived as unfair.
 In a report on detention conditions in the context of immigration in France, published in March 2020, the European committee for the prevention of torture (CPT) noted several points: lack of specialised training for staff, no systematic health examination before admission, almost total absence of activities and little contact with staff, prison-like environment, almost no activities in most of the places visited, information notices on rights which often only exist in French, no consultation with a psychologist, but also good practice of wide access to outdoor courtyards.
 There is limited information available as to whether these issues have been addressed as of the end of 2022.

 Conditions in CRA